HR0120 – Employment of University and State of Tennessee Retired Employees

-- Persons retired from service with the University of Tennessee, Board of Regents Institutions, or the state of Tennessee must wait 60 days from the effective date of retirement to be re-employed by any of these agencies.
-An exception to the 60-day waiting period is allowed if the department certifies in writing to UT Benefits and Retirement Services that:
+- Persons retired from service with the University of Tennessee, Board of Regents Institutions, Locally Governed Institutions or the state of Tennessee must wait 60 days from the effective date of retirement to be re-employed by any of these agencies.
+An exception to the 60-day waiting period is allowed if the department certifies in writing to UT Retirement Services that:

 - No other qualified person is reasonably available, and

-- During the first 60 days after retiring, the retiree works no more than one-half of the hours he or she was normally scheduled to work as a regular employee before retiring, and
+- During the first 60 days after retiring, the retiree will work no more than one- half of the hours he or she was normally scheduled to work as a regular employee before retiring, and

 - The retiree will work no more than the maximums allowed by law.
-(See 6. a. and b.)
+(See 6.1 and b.)

-- All re-employed retirees must participate in Social Security.
-Retirees are generally re-employed as temporary employees and are limited to 960 hours of work in a 12-month period.
-If re-employed as a regular full-time employee (employment is expected to be 12 months or more), the retiree must participate in retirement and Social Security and must agree to waive any retirement benefits received from the state of Tennessee during the period of regular employment.
+- Retirees may be re-employed as temporary employees and limited to 960 hours of work in a 12-month period.
+If re-employed as a regular full-time employee (employment is expected to be 12 months or more), the retiree must agree to waive any retirement benefits received from the state of Tennessee during the period of regular employment.
 If re-employed as regular, part-time, the retiree must participate in Social Security and has the option to participate in a retirement plan.
-If the part-time employee chooses to participate in a retirement plan, any retirement benefits from the state of Tennessee must be waived during the period of regular employment.
+If the part- time employee chooses to participate in a retirement plan, any retirement benefits from the state of Tennessee must be waived during the period of regular employment.
 Retirement benefits from the Optional Retirement Program (ORP) will continue.
 Federal retirees, CSRS or FERS annuitants who are re-employed by the university will continue their federal annuity.
 However, the salary received from the university will be offset by the amount of the annuity.